LoRyder1/LoRyder1.github.io/unit1_projects/resque_sidekiq.md

 While there are various solutions to provide a background job, we'll focus on using Resque, the most widely deployed queuing library.

+**Setting up Resque**

+Setup Redis
+Create a fake delay
+Writing a Job
+A Resque job is any Ruby class or module with a perform class method.

+Resque can maintain multiple queues for different job types.
+By setting the @queue class instance variable, this worker will only look for jobs on the :sleep queue